Welcome to FMHACA

 ማንኛውም የምግብ፣መድሀኒትና የህክምና መሳሪያ አስመጪና ጅምላ አከፋፋይ ድርጅት ከባለስልጣን መስሪያቤቱ ያወጣችሁትን የብቃት ማረጋገጫ ምስክር ወረቀት በየዓመቱ መታደስ እንዳለበት ይታወቃል፡፡...
 Read More

-EFMHACA has prepared the first edition of Orphan medicine list.
-The authority kindly requests all the stakeholders to forward your comments with the following email address. firstname.lastname@example.org
+EFMHACA has prepared the first draft directive for scope of practice for Health Professionals.
+The authority kindly requests all the stakeholders to forward your comments with the following email address. email@example.com or firstname.lastname@example.org

 FMHACAS Laboratory Accreditation